Shayegan8/SOHP/README.md

 for sending chunks if we say each 2 second sends a batch then each second send 2 batch, then for each hour we use 2*3600 = 7200 fetch calls, things got changed for listeners, you will attach the listener after each request, each time you send a request batch your database endpoint and list for being used gets changed, saying how many lists (j) you need means how many times you want use a single endpoint well if we say j = 2 (0,1,2 lists 3 lists) and n = 3 (0,1,2,3 databases) you can have at maximum 4*3 = 12 listeners, each listener has a 10s timeout, it does 5 UrlFetchApp.fetch() each 2s and after that listeners goes off

+# Installation
+soon i will add it again, its really harder than other vpns

 # TODO
 1. If project gets some attention i will change the bandwidth and intervals with rtt measurements